 Before publishing an app in the App Store, Apple wants to know that they are dealing with the business directly.
 This does not stop you, the licensee, in creating and building the app for the business.

-Apple wants businesses to review the App Store documentation, agreements, and take a more active role in the app publishing process.
+Apple wants businesses to review the App Store documentation and agreements and take a more active role in the app publishing process.

 They make it a lot easier to publish apps to an Organization account for the following reasons:

-- Apple has emphasized that the App Name and Developer Name need to match for the application to be approved.
-This can only be achieved by using an organization account.
+Apple has emphasized that the App Name and Developer Name should match for the application to be approved.
+This can only be achieved by using an Organization account.

 BiznessApps Support can only be added as an admin to an Organization Developer Account; therefore, bypassing two-factor authentication (2FA).

-If an app is published to an individual account, it becomes more difficult for Apple to validate the identity of the business owner.
-This, in turn, makes it more difficult to get the apps approved.
+If an app is published to an Individual account, it becomes more difficult for Apple to validate the identity of the business owner.
+This, in turn, makes it more challenging to get the apps approved.
 Although there are ways to overcome this, we strongly advise that the business sets up an Organization Developer Account (if possible) to avoid issues further down the line.